hanngos/TextAnalyzer/README.md

 The 4th one is an WebApp.
 Changes include adding servlets (with doPost and doGet methods), filter and cookies.
 Results are being displayed only if there was no timeout of a session and it is still runnig.
 ### 5 - JDBC
+Database support based on Apache Derby was included with the previous application.
+Entities (i.e. Diacritics, Palindromes, Words ...) and CRUD have been added for each of them.
+The application connects to the database via JDBC.